IanSmithers/better-message-board/README.md

 ## Background

-This is a better submission for the Message Board coding test.
-I did not finish the command parsing entirely, but there is a stub in place that shows where I was going.
+This is a submission for the Message Board coding test.

 The project was built with Visual Studio 2022 and no external packages.